-- 1. The Coordinating Authority of establishment shall have the power to request the competent judicial authority of the Member State that designated it or another independent administrative authority of that Member State to issue a detection order requiring a provider of hosting services or a provider of interpersonal communications services under the jurisdiction of that Member State to take the measures specified in Article 10 for the sole purpose of to detecting online child sexual abuse on a specific service, for a limited period of time as specified in paragraph 9. - 2.
-The Coordinating Authority of establishment shall, before requesting the issuance of a detection order, carry out the investigations and assessments necessary to determine whether the conditions of paragraph 4 have been met. - To that end, it may, where appropriate, require the provider to submit the necessary information, additional to the report and the further information referred to in Article 5(1) and (3), respectively, within a reasonable time period set by that Coordinating Authority, or request the EU Centre, another public authority or relevant experts or entities to provide the necessary additional information.
-It may also request the assistance of the EU Centre to conduct tests in accordance with Article 47a on the service in question to verify whether there are objective indications, as referred to in point (a) of paragraphs 5, 6 or 7, as applicable. - 3.
-Where the Coordinating Authority of establishment takes the preliminary view that the conditions of paragraph 4 have been met, it shall: - (a) establish a draft request for the issuance of a detection order, specifying the main elements of the content of the detection order it intends to request and the reasons including the necessity for requesting it; - (b) submit the draft request to the provider and the EU Centre;
+- 1. The Coordinating Authority of establishment shall have the power to request the competent judicial authority of the Member State that designated it or an independent administrative authority of that Member State to issue a detection order requiring a provider of hosting services or a provider of interpersonal communications services that are classified as high risk in accordance with Article 5(2) or parts or components of the services classified as high risks that fall under the jurisdiction of that Member State to take the measures specified in Article 10 for the sole purpose of to detecting the dissemination of online child sexual abuse material on a specific service or parts or components of the service, classified as high risk in accordance with Article 5(2), for a limited period of time as specified in paragraph 9.
+Member States may decide that detection orders can be issued by the Coordinating Authority of establishment subject to prior authorisation by a judicial authority or an independent administrative authority. - 2.
+The Coordinating Authority of establishment shall, before requesting the issuance of or the authorisation for issuing a detection order, carry out the investigations and assessments necessary to determine whether the conditions of paragraph 4 have been met.

+To that end, it may, where appropriate, require the provider to submit the necessary information, additional to the report and the further information referred to in Article 5(1) and (3), and Article 5a(2), respectively, within a reasonable time period set by that Coordinating Authority, or request the EU Centre, another public authority or relevant experts or entities to provide the necessary additional information.
+It may also request the assistance of the EU Centre to conduct simulation tests in accordance with Article 47a on the service in question to verify whether there are objective indications, as referred to in point (a) of paragraphs $5{\frac{1}{2}}$ or 6 or 7, as applicable.

-- (c) afford the provider an opportunity to comment on the draft request, within a reasonable time period set by that Coordinating Authority; - (d) invite the EU Centre to provide its opinion on the draft request, within a time period of four weeks from the date of receiving the draft request.
+- 3. Where the Coordinating Authority of establishment takes the preliminary view that the conditions of paragraph 4 have been met, it shall: - (a) establish a draft request for the issuance of a detection order, specifying the main elements of the content of the detection order it intends to request and the reasons including the necessity for requesting it; - (b) submit the draft request to the provider and the EU Centre; - (c) afford the provider an opportunity to comment on the draft request, within a reasonable time period set by that Coordinating Authority; - (d) invite the EU Centre to provide its opinion on the draft request, within a time period of four weeks from the date of receiving the draft request.